threeiem/email_auth_check/README.md

 # Email Authentication Checker

 This script checks the SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting, and Conformance) records for a given domain.
-It also provides safety warnings for potentially unsafe configurations.
+It provides color-coded safety warnings for potentially unsafe configurations and supports output to pipes and files.

 ## Installation